Free Product Market Fit Survey Template

 Frequently Asked Questions

-What is the Sean Ellis PMF test?
+What is the Sean Ellis product market fit test?

 How many responses do I need for a valid PMF score?